ishratarshad/RecipEase/README.md

 - Preparation steps
 - Step-by-step instructional videos (if available)

-The goal is to make cooking safe, enjoyable, and stress-free — one plate at a time.
+The goal is to make cooking safe, enjoyable, and stress-free— one plate at a time.

 ---

 ## Motivation

 Finding meals that align with allergies or dietary restrictions can be overwhelming.
 We've experienced the frustration of scrolling endlessly, checking ingredients, and still feeling unsure.
-RecipEase is built to take that stress away, helping users find meals that match their needs while offering peace of mind one **plate** at a time.
+RecipEase is built to take that stress away— helping users find meals that match their needs while offering peace of mind.

 ---